Mouse Small Ubiquitin Related Modifier Protein 1 (SUMO1) Protein

 Description

-Mouse Small Ubiquitin Related Modifier Protein 1 (SUMO1) Protein is a Recombinant Mouse protein expressed in E. coli.
+Mouse Small Ubiquitin Related Modifier Protein 1 (SUMO1) Protein is a recombinant Mouse protein expressed in E. coli.

 Documents del producto